valentine-dev/real-time-stock-quotes/README.md

 ## To Do items
 * UI using React JS
-  1. Add a Modal to get token
+  1. Show recent symbols in NavBar dropdown list;
+  2. Show charts.
 * API using Node.js
-  1. Use notenv
-  2. Use Express generator
+  1. Use Express generator.